 Not "hungry" in the starvation sense, but they often experience cravings and overeating due to suppressed appetite in space.
 Studies show astronauts consume 20–40% fewer calories than needed (2,800–3,200 kcal/day recommended), leading to weight loss (average 5–10% body mass on 6-month missions).
 Floating food can make them feel fuller prematurely due to altered stomach sensations, and blandness reduces desire to eat.

-Upon return, many binge on fresh, flavorful foods.
-Scott Kelly craved pizza and beer after his year-long mission; Chris Hadfield mentioned intense cravings for fruits and vegetables.
 A 2005 Science News article notes astronauts often lose appetite in space but "eat like crazy" post-landing.
 Beyond nutrition, our system enhances behavioral health: voluntary plant viewing and consumption yield the largest wellbeing gains recorded in space analogs (+1.78σ), combating isolation on Mars transits.

 Delivered as Nutrition-as-a-Service, our system integrates seamlessly into ISS EXPRESS racks, Starship, Gateway, and commercial stations—offering agencies and operators a recurring solution with real-time data analytics.